By Atom | Mar 7, 2023, 10:02 AM

-Highsted Grammar School is a girls' grammar school established in 1904 in Sittingbourne, Kent, with a co-educational sixth form.
+Highsted Grammar School is a selective state school for girls, with a mixed sixth form, established in 1904 in Sittingbourne, Kent.
 The school has specialist status in science and sponsorship from Microsoft.
 Emphasis is placed on personalisation, proactive mentoring and pastoral care with the aim of liberating young women and developing self-starters.

 The school aims for its students to develop their own passion for learning and has introduced a 'super-curriculum' across Key Stages 3, 4 and 5, where students are encouraged to pick activities from their favourite subjects to continue learning at home.

 Highsted Grammar School is considered 'outstanding' by Ofsted and was featured in Her Majesty's Chief Inspectors' list of outstanding schools.

 Address: Highsted Grammar School, Highsted Road, Sittingbourne, Kent ME10 4PT

 School type: girls' grammar with mixed sixth form

 Information evening: Thursday 22nd June 2023

 11 plus registration opens: Thursday 1st June 2023

 11 plus registration closes: Monday 3rd July 2023 at midnight